GeekTrainer/loved-mutt/goals/1-deploy.md

 ## Validation

-To validate your lab with the automated tool, enter the newly created URL on Azure Static Web Apps into the tool...
+To validate your lab with the automated tool, enter the newly created URL on Azure Static Web Apps into the tool.

 ## Resources